NCBI-Hackathons/Enterococcus_Mobile_Elements/README.md

 ## Implementation

 We ran a modified version of AMRFinder designed to identify mobile elements from a custom database.
-An example from a report from the analysis is listed below.
+An example report from the analysis is listed below.

 ## Mock report